Deora, Colorado: History

+The Deora, Colorado, post office operated from April 21, 1920, until March 1, 1974.
+The Las Animas, Colorado, post office (ZIP code 81054) now serves Deora postal addresses.

+Deora was once a rail siding with a school and store, but little remains today.

 Early 20th Century

 When a post office was established in 1920, the postmistress suggested naming the settlement de oro, meaning "of gold" in Spanish.
 Examinations for rural carriers in Stonington and Deora took place in June 1921.
 The excavation work for what the Springfield Democrat-Herald called a large post office building began in March 1922.
 Construction began in August.

 A graded road between the county seats of Springfield and Las Animas, going through Deora, was completed in September 1923.
 This was later called a "fine road" in the Democrat-Herald.
 J.S.
 Dockum operated the Deora store in the 1920s.

 The school in Deora was named Valley View school.
 In 1927, the teacher assigned to Deora was a student at Colorado State Teachers College.

 In 1933, the Big Rock chapter of the 4-H youth club was started in Deora, with 40 members.
 The chapter still operates, and is the largest 4-H club in the county, although the members now meet in Springfield.

 In 1937, the Atchinson, Topeka & Santa Fe Railroad (AT&SF) built a rail line connecting Baca County towns, including Springfield and Campo.
 A rail siding on the AT&SF called Frick opened 0.7 mi north of the Deora townsite.

 Deora was a small, rural community.
 In the 1940s, the town of Deora and the Baca County communities of Graft, Edler, and Utleyville were described as "outlets for cream and produce and as centers for the distribution of staple groceries and gasoline."
 Deora's population remained small, being listed as high as 10, and as low as 4.